 Richard Lautens, Toronto Star, for his photo from the cooling pad at Celebration Square in Mississauga.

-Michael de Adder, The Globe and Mail, for his political satire on the impact of the Trump presidency.
+Winner: Michael de Adder, The Globe and Mail, for his political satire on the impact of the Trump presidency.
+Judges described it as “truly memorable satire that felt fresh and provocative.”

 Judith Lachapelle, La Presse, for her multi-panel illustration about daily life in Ukraine and the challenges of travelling into an active conflict.